owncloud-archive/documentation/admin_manual/configuration_files/files_locking_experimental.rst

  ),

-The **Server status** section on your ownCloud Admin page indicates whether experimental file locking is enabled or disabled, and if it is configured correctly.
+The **Server status** section on your ownCloud Admin page indicates whether transactional file locking is enabled or disabled, and if it is configured correctly.

 .. figure:: ../images/file-lock-status.png